GMOD/Apollo/docs/TestScript.md

 1.3.4) Switching back and forth between organisms should remember the last location (scaffold and location) for each.

-1.4) Switch between organisms after creating annotations on this Reference Sequence (e.g. scaffold, chromosome), if the two Reference Sequences have the same name in two (or more) different organisms.
+1.4) Switch between organisms after creating annotations on this reference sequence (e.g. scaffold, chromosome), if the two reference sequences have the same name in two (or more) different organisms.

 1.4.1) Use the JBrowse drop-down or search menu to navigate between the two scaffolds on different organisms at least twice and confirm that annotations that belong to an organism on one scaffold are only seen on that organism and not the other.